svenko99/alfred-notion-search/README.md

 ## 🤔 What is it?

-- This Alfred workflow allows you to search for pages in your Notion workspace.
+- This workflow enables you to perform online and offline searches of your Notion pages.
 - It requires a Notion integration (API key).

-- The workflow it quite fast.
+## 🌟 Features

+- **Online Search**: Search your Notion pages online for the most up-to-date information.
+- **Offline Search**: Search through a locally stored copy of your pages for quick access.
+- **Data Update**: Update your local data at your convenience to ensure accurate offline searches of your pages.

+## 🚀 Getting Started

-## Installation
+### Installation

 1. Install [⤓ Notion Search Workflow](https://github.com/svenko99/alfred-notion/releases/latest/download/Notion_search.alfredworkflow) in the repo.
 Double click on it and Alfred app should open with installation of the workflow.
 You will be prompted to put `Notion API key (of the integration)`.
 Follow steps in `2.` to get the API key.